awcvec/pollock/examples/moe/README.md

 ---
-library_name: nanotron
+library_name: pollcok
 ---

 # LlaMoE

-Modeling code for LlaMoE to use with [Nanotron](https://github.com/huggingface/nanotron/)
+Modeling code for LlaMoE to use with [pollcok](https://github.com/huggingface/pollcok/)

 ## 🚀 Quickstart